-The fecal coliform bacteria WLAs for sewage treatment plant effluents are presented both as annual average loads, for comparison with other pollutant sources, and equivalent allocation concentrations.
+The fecal coliform bacteria WLAs for sewage treatment plant effluents and CSOs for are presented both as annual average loads, for comparison with other pollutant sources, and equivalent allocation concentrations.
 The prescribed concentrations are the operable allocations for NPDES permit implementation.